Best Oculus Quest 2 controller alternatives 2022

 Reasons to avoid

-SteelSeries controller is a bit less expensive than the Xbox Core Controller, yet it still features all the same buttons and great Bluetooth connectivity that'll work perfectly with your Quest 2 or gaming PC (or even your phone).
-This one actually ships with a USB adapter for the PC, meaning you won't have to buy an extra one if your PC doesn't have Bluetooth — unlike the Xbox Core Controller — making this an even better value than the price initially suggests.
+SteelSeries' controller costs less than the Xbox Core Controller, but it still boasts all the same buttons and great Bluetooth connectivity that'll work perfectly with your Quest 2 or gaming PC (or even your phone).
+SteelSeries even throws in a USB adapter for a PC, meaning you won't have to buy an extra one if your PC doesn't have Bluetooth — unlike the Xbox Core Controller — making this an even better value than the price initially suggests, especially if you're an avid PC gamer in the market for a new gamepad.

-SteelSeries Stratus Duo controller ergonomics seem to mimic the original Xbox Controller S in some ways, but feature the dual joystick placement from a PlayStation controller, as well as a more traditional cross-shaped D-pad.
-If you prefer the PlayStation joystick placement or just want to save some dough, SteelSeries is a fantastic choice, for the best PC VR games and any other PC or mobile games you want to play.
+SteelSeries Stratus Duo controllers are similar to the original Xbox Controller S in some ways, but feature the parallel dual joystick placement you'd expect from a PlayStation controller and a more traditional cross-shaped D-pad.
+If you prefer the stick alignment on a DuelSense or DualShock controller or just want to save some dough, SteelSeries is a fantastic choice, for the best PC VR games and any other PC or mobile games you want to play.

 Thrustmaster T.16000M FCS HOTAS